streamthoughts/jikkou/docs/content/en/docs/Developer Guide/_index.md

 linkTitle: "Developer Guide"
 weight: 6
 description: >
-  Learn how to use the Jikkou API
+  Learn how to use the Jikkou Core API
 ---

 {{% pageinfo %}}